-- Skip user creation (then only root password to enter and leave all additional users as Rockstor managed)
+- Skip user creation (then only root password to enter and leaves all additional users as Rockstor managed)

 - “SSH service will be enabled” (default in Leap 15.1 on server install, and in Tumbleweeds)

-- switch to/using NetworkManager, if presented (Thanks to @Flox for spotting this one).
+- “Using NetworkManager”’ via “Switch to NetworkManager” link, if presented (Thanks to @Flox for spotting this one).